asidurrehman/configure12/README.md

 ## Note
   Asid Ur Rehman developed this optimisation framework as part of his PhD study at Newcastle University.
 If you use this code, please acknowledge its source with the following citation:

-  *Rehman, A. U., Glenis, V., Lewis, E., Kilsby, C., & Walsh, C. (2025).
+  *Ur Rehman, A., Glenis, V., Lewis, E., Kilsby, C., & Walsh, C. (2025).
 Integrated evolutionary optimisation framework for explicit configuration of detention ponds in urban flood risk management.
 International Journal of Disaster Risk Reduction, 105901.*

 ## Licence
 Asid Ur Rehman (C) 2025.
 Licenced under the terms of the GNU General Public License v3.0